Whether kids love or hate them, books are a fantastic way to develop their language with you.

 Books are a doorway to another world!

-They include ideas our children will never face in real life such as chasing dragons, finding treasure, flying dogs, and princess fairies.
-Experiencing stories allows them to lose themselves in wonderful adventures, while hearing and learning new and exciting vocabulary.
+Reading and language learning with books includes encountering ideas our children will never face in real life, such as chasing dragons, finding treasure, flying dogs, and princess fairies.
+Reading a lot and experiencing stories allows them to lose themselves in wonderful adventures, while hearing and learning new and exciting vocabulary.
 Grab a book, have a go, make a start, and have fun!

 Have a question for our Speech Therapists?